 It may be surprising to read that cultures view time differently, as it is a universal concept.
 What is emphasised in cultures is specifically how flexible or rigid individuals keep to a time table.
 Monochronic cultures view time in a linear way, in which it is tangible and concrete.
 Time is seen as ‘saved, spent, wasted, lost, made up, crawling, killing, and running out.’
 Polychronic cultures perceive time as flexible as it is seen as general space in time as opposed to a specific scheduled event.
 There is an understanding that 15 minutes late is still considered ‘on-time’ and is not seen as disrespectful or does not reflect poorly on the individual.

 Time perception not only relates to creating and following a schedule but how projects are approached and implemented.
-Projects led by linear-time teams are approached in a sequential fashion, completing one task before the next.
+Projects led by linear-time teams are approached sequentially, completing one task before the next.
 There is a focus on staying on-task and the deadline.
 Any tasks that distract from the topic at hand is seen as rude.
 For example, deviating from the agenda in a meeting is seen as rude.

-Flexible-time teams approach projects in a fluid manner, changing tasks as opportunities arise.
+Flexible-time teams fluidly approach projects, changing tasks as opportunities arise.
 Interruptions are accepted and multi-tasking is welcome.
 The focus is on adaptability and flexibility rather than sticking to an agenda.

 Ukraine also falls under a highly polychronic perspective, which we keep in mind when scheduling our team meetings.
 We created a shared agreement within the group for how time is perceived, taking into consideration all perspectives.
 An agenda is still followed, but adaptability and flexibility are openly accepted.